OctopusDeploy/blog/blog/2021-06/powershell-classes/index.md

 First, you need to provision an Azure SQL Server and an Azure VM.
 This post assumes you're familiar with provisioning those types of resources and won't cover those topics.

 ### Configuring the VM for a Managed Identity
-Once the Azure VM has been created, you need to configure it to use the Managed Identity feature.
+After the Azure VM has been created, you need to configure it to use the Managed Identity feature.

 Navigate to the VM resource and click **Identity** in the left hand pane.